ni3b/seclore-rag-server/CONTRIBUTING.md

 docker compose -f docker-compose.dev.yml -p onyx-stack up -d
 ```

-After Docker pulls and starts these containers, navigate to `http://localhost:3000` to use Onyx.
+After Docker pulls and starts these containers, navigate to `http://localhost:3000` to use Seclore.

-If you want to make changes to Onyx and run those changes in Docker, you can also build a local version of the Onyx container images that incorporates your changes like so:
+If you want to make changes to Seclore and run those changes in Docker, you can also build a local version of the Seclore container images that incorporates your changes like so:

 ```bash
 docker compose -f docker-compose.dev.yml -p onyx-stack up -d --build